 - 4. Install the contour plate (pos.
 56) by carefully sliding it over the guide elements (pos.
 58). - Install the included tip inserts (pos.
 2.1).
-Follow the intructions given in chapters "5.6.2 Installation of systems with HPS III-MHR111 nozzles for direct side gating" or "5.6.3 Installation of systems with HPS III-MHR112 nozzles for direct side gating" respectively. - 6.
-Check if plug assignment is in accordance with the wiring plan provided by EWIKON. - 7.
+Follow the intructions given in chapters "5.6.2 Installation of systems with HPS III-MHR111 nozzles" or "5.6.3 Installation of systems with HPS III-MHR112 nozzles" respectively. - Check if plug assignment is in accordance with the wiring plan provided by EWIKON. - 7.
 Complete the mould with the moving mould half (pos.
 59) and mount it on the machine. - Connect the supply lines for cooling with the corresponding connections at the hot half.
 Check cooling circuit for free flow. - Connect the hot half to the hot runner controller and heat it up in diagnosis mode.
 If the controller does not feature a diagnosis function heat up each zone separately and check if the thermocouple and power connections are allocated correctly.